adslbarxatov/UniNotifier/README.md

 - The settings section allows you to manage and design notifications.
 - The main log provides a view of news, access to their webpages from which they were received, and the ability to share them.
-- A locked service notification will inform you about the presence of unread news received in the background (it’s again available since version 4.0)
+- A locked service notification (Android) will inform you about the presence of unread news received in the background (it’s again available since version 4.0).
+- A tray icon (Windows) that provides pop-up messages with short texts of the latest updates

 #